pokemzok/console-recruiter/README.md

 # Console Recruiter
 Have you ever wanted to test your knowledge under time pressure?
-Me neither, but now we both can thanks to the console recruiter!
+Me neither, but now we both can, thanks to the console recruiter!
 Console recruiter allows you to feel a joy of recruitment process in your calm home environment.
 Console recruiter allows you to actually select how much time pressure you want to feel.
 Console recruiter allows you to create your own question list.